 More than 50% of network problems can be attributed to low-quality cabling systems,1 including reduced productivity, increased downtime, and higher maintenance costs.
 To overcome these challenges, enterprise businesses are turning to structured cabling systems.
 In this blog, we'll discuss the importance of structured cabling and break down its six essential components.

-What Is a Structured Cabling System?
+What Is A Structured Cabling System?

 Structured cabling is a standardized method of designing and installing a business's telecommunications infrastructure.
 It involves organizing and managing all the cables, connectors, and hardware required for voice, data, and video systems.
 Structured cabling is based on standards and guidelines developed by the American National Standards Institute (ANSI) and the Telecommunications Industry Association (TIA).